-The committee has decided that the contents of this publication will remain unchanged until the maintenance result date indicated on the IEC web site under "http://webstore.iec.ch" in the data related to the specific publication.
+The committee has decided that the contents of the base publication and its amendments will remain unchanged until the stability date indicated on the IEC web site under "http://webstore.iec.ch" in the data related to the specific publication.
 At this date, the publication will be

-- reconfirmed;
+- reconfirmed,

-- withdrawn;
+- withdrawn, C

 - replaced by a revised edition, or

-- amended
+- amended.